Embodied Knowledge in Theatre and Dance

 Dr. Marijn de Langen

-Since 1 September of this year Marijn de Langen has joined the core team of DAS Research.
-In addition to leading the Embodied Knowledge research group, Marijn is working in collaboration with lecturer Laura Cull Ó Maoilearca and the DAS Research team to strengthen the research infrastructure of the ATD, particularly in the area of research in the bachelor programs (including through the open call for research projects).
+Since 1 September of this year Marijn de Langen has joined the core team of the ATD Lectorate.
+In addition to leading the Embodied Knowledge research group, Marijn is working in collaboration with lecturer Laura Cull Ó Maoilearca and the lectorate team to strengthen the research infrastructure of the ATD, particularly in the area of research in the bachelor programs (including through the open call for research projects).
 She is also working on her own research: in line with her recent postdoc project, she is currently working towards a culmination of an extensive historical research project on Dutch Mime.
 The dates have yet to be confirmed, but in May or September 2022 her publication on Dutch mime will be published by Amsterdam University Press / DAS Publishing (350 pages, 250 illustrations), in both English and Dutch language versions.
 This publication will be celebrated with a symposium at the ATD on the unique tradition of Mime in the Netherlands, in collaboration with the field and various national and international partners.

 Some of De Langens publications include: